-- Leadership Skills Regardless of whether or not the position is a management role, this skill is vital.
-Companies need employees who can supervise projects and manage relationships among team members.
+- Leadership Skills Regardless of whether or not the position is a management role, having the ability to effectively lead others is vital.
+Soft skills training helps companies to develop employees who can supervise projects and manage relationships among team members.

 - Teamwork Working in groups, as opposed to individual assignments, is becoming increasingly popular as it yields the most efficient results.
 Therefore, it is essential for employees to be able to work productively within a team.

 - Communication This skill is required, both in terms of written and oral communication.
 In order to complete projects and achieve goals, teams must be able to exchange information in the most cohesive way possible.

 - Interpersonal Skills At the end of the day, employees from varied backgrounds can spend a large amount of time together; therefore, it is important for them to develop relationships and a desire to communicate and interact.
 Soft skills training can help to build empathy and support diversity, equity, and inclusion.

 - Flexibility Life happens.
 Employers do not want employees who cannot adapt to changes that occur in projects, or within the organization as a whole.
 The best employees are those who are able to adapt themselves to unforeseen situations, and maintain their high level of productivity.

 - Work Ethic Members of a team must be loyal to the organization, as well as its values.
 They must be willing to work hard and take ownership of tasks.
 They must see the company’s success as their own personal success, and thrive to achieve it.